patrickfav/bytes-java/README.md

 Of course all standard Java Object methods are implemented including:
 `hashCode()`, `equals()`, `toString()` as well as it being [`Comparable`](https://docs.oracle.com/javase/7/docs/api/java/lang/Comparable.html).
+In addition there is a constant time `equalsConstantTime()` method, see [here](https://codahale.com/a-lesson-in-timing-attacks/) why this might be useful.

 The `toString()` methods only shows the length and a preview of maximal 8 bytes: